TnTech-ECE/F25_Team3_LakeMappingDrone/Reports/DetailDesignDraftCommSub.md

 Mission Planner interprets joystick input and sends RC override commands via MAVLink.
 These commands travel through the 915 MHz link, and the Pixhawk forwards the resulting PWM signals to the Arduino motor controller.

 ### Live Bathymetry Data Transmission
+The Communications Subsystem enables the creation of a live bathymetric map on the shore computer by formatting, transmitting, and synchronizing depth and GPS data obtained onboard.
+The Raspberry Pi receives depth measurements from the Ping1D sonar and positional data from the Pixhawk autopilot over MAVLink.
+The Pi combines these inputs into timestamped data packets that include latitude, longitude, depth, system time, and status flags.
+These packets are transmitted once per second over the 915 MHz telemetry link to the shore computer.

+On the ground station, Mission Planner (or custom visualization software) receives these MAVLink-formatted messages and plots each depth reading as a point on a real-time map.
+As the vessel moves, Mission Planner continuously updates the graphical display, interpolating depth points into a contour or color-graded bathymetric image.
+This live rendering allows the operator to observe lake bottom features, verify path coverage, and detect shallow or unexpected regions during operation.

+Simultaneously, the Raspberry Pi logs the raw, high-rate depth and GPS data to the onboard SD card.
+After the mission, this dataset can be imported into GIS or bathymetric-processing software (e.g., QGIS, MATLAB, ReefMaster) to produce a higher-resolution and more detailed final bathymetric map.
+Thus, the subsystem supports both real-time situational awareness and high-accuracy post-processing.

 ##### The Raspberry Pi reads:
 -Depth from Ping1D sonar (UART)